MicrosoftLearning/mslearn-azure-ml/Instructions/05-Designer-train-model.md

 ## Configure a new pipeline

-When you've created the workspace and necessary compute cluster, you can open the Azure Machine Learning Studio and create a training pipeline with the Designer.
+When you've created the workspace and necessary compute cluster, you can open the Azure Machine Learning studio and create a training pipeline with the Designer.

 1. In the Azure portal, navigate to the Azure Machine Learning workspace named **mlw-dp100-labs**.
 1. Select the Azure Machine Learning workspace, and in its **Overview** page, select **Launch studio**.
-Another tab will open in your browser to open the Azure Machine Learning Studio.
+Another tab will open in your browser to open the Azure Machine Learning studio.
+1. Close any pop-ups that appear in the studio.
-1. Within the Azure Machine Learning Studio, navigate to the **Compute** page and verify that the compute cluster you created in the previous section exist.
+1. Within the Azure Machine Learning studio, navigate to the **Compute** page and verify that the compute cluster you created in the previous section exist.
 The cluster should be idle and have 0 nodes running.
 1. Navigate to the **Designer** page.
 1. Select the **Custom** tab at the top of the page.
 1. Create a new empty pipeline using custom components.